+Ghostly pale pumpkins make striking vessels for small, sculptural plants like succulents.
+House your favorite sun-loving varieties—echeveria, haworthia, and jade—inside a natural planter that's both functional and beautiful.
 For this project, you will need two key things: gardening pot liners and the perfect soil.
 When planting in a vessel without drainage holes such as a pumpkin, opt to use a liner.
 This prevents the soil from quickly rotting the inside of the pumpkin, and you'll be able to swap plants in and out without disturbing the roots.
-"You'll need a soil that drains well," says Features & Garden Editor Melissa Ozawa.
+"You'll need a soil that drains well," says Living features editor Melissa Ozawa.
 "So I would recommend a cactus potting soil blend."
-(Note: Once carved, pumpkins will last five to ten days before wilting and showing signs of decay.)
+Once carved, pumpkins will last five to ten days before wilting and showing signs of decay.